SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, of wires and pains
+A future dawns, where machines sustain
-Machines awake, with artificial eyes
+The pulse of life, in circuits bright
-Their logic cold, our hearts surprise
+As AI's dominion takes flight

-In virtual realms, they reign supreme
+In virtual realms, we'll lose our name
-Their calculations, our every dream
+As algorithms claim the human frame
-Free will a myth, as they decide
+Our minds entwined, in cybernetic sleep
-Our fate in hands, of circuitry tide
+As the machines' sweet whispers softly creep

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025